DarlanNoetzold/healthcheck_API/README.md

 The installation process will be detailed in the future, using docker to facilitate installation or with a manual setup, using the [start.sh](https://github.com/DarlanNoetzold/healthcheck_API/blob/main/start_all.sh) file.

-## Results
+## Best Results

-Training results on local architecture: https://github.com/DarlanNoetzold/healthcheck_API/blob/main/model_accuracies.csv
+Training Best results on local architecture: https://github.com/DarlanNoetzold/healthcheck_API/blob/main/model_accuracies.csv

-Training results on Google Colab Pro: https://github.com/DarlanNoetzold/healthcheck_API/blob/main/model_accuracies_Google_pro.csv
+Training Best results on Google Colab Pro: https://github.com/DarlanNoetzold/healthcheck_API/blob/main/model_accuracies_Google_pro.csv

 ### Graphics: